buzzqw/TUS/OBSS/OBSSv2-eng.md

 Calicante can only be chosen by characters who have 4 Traits in common with him.
 His Devotees are the best assassins, his most akin profession.
 Those who show the greatest contempt for danger and the lives of others.
 His favorites are those who are feared, hated, those who are violent and cruel but mortally efficient and decisive in every combat situation.

+His selfishness is ambitious and arrogant: Calicante wants everything to belong to him and grants nothing without a return.
+He despises sincerity, hoards whatever he considers useful, and turns every relationship into a deception, with a cold patience that makes his vengeance even more cruel.

 - **Symbol**: A black whirlwind
 - **Ability Score**: Strength or Dexterity
 - **Traits**: Ambitious, Dishonest, Vindictive, Cynical, Dissolute, Arrogant, Greedy.
 The Devotee of Calicante has 4 Traits in common with the Patron